Atlas-app/AvailableOnTeams/README.md

 # Available On Teams

-Sometimes the system expects you to be active even when you’re working quietly.
+Sometimes the system expects you to be active even when youï¿½re working quietly.
 So I built a tiny helper that keeps the lights green while I focus on the real stuff.
-This utility is designed to simulate periodic mouse activity in order to keep Microsoft Teams in an “Available” (green) state.
+This utility is designed to simulate periodic mouse activity in order to keep Microsoft Teams in an ï¿½Availableï¿½ (green) state.
 After installation, the application starts by minimizing all open windows, positioning the cursor at the center of the screen, and then performing continuous, automated mouse movements and clicks.
 The behavior is subtle, lightweight, and fully automatic, ensuring the system remains active without user intervention.

 ## Instructions